 Face-slapping league turns heads as it looks to become next major U.S. sport

 Cornhole tossing and pickleball have both matured into organized, professional sports in recent years.
-But another emerging competition trying to horn in on the action asks participants to demonstrate a different kind of skill: the ability to slap someone silly.
+But another emerging competition trying to horn in on the action asks participants to demonstrate an altogether different kind of skill: the ability to slap someone silly.

 Slap fighting got even more exposure earlier this year when Warner Bros.
 Discovery cable station TBS began televising matches on a show called "Power Slap."
 Nevada athletic officials have also approved UFC President Dana White as lead promoter for the Power Slap League, which launched in January.